beatrizrabetti/Moon/_posts/2020-06-19-project-7-sesi.md

 # Document generation system

-This project was a challenge, as the document to be generated went through a process very complex and needed the constant presence of a specialized team, the idea was simplify for an common user.
+This project was a challenge, as the document to be generated went through a process very complex and needed the constant presence of a specialized team, the idea was simplify for a common user.
 Therefore, the information architecture was essential, we held several meetings and dynamics to unlock creativity and achieve a simple and easy result for the user.
 This project demanded a lot of information architecture, user experience and ux writing.
 Then, we produced the interfaces with constant alignments with clients to improvements and evolutions.

 ![SESI Project](/assets/img/projects/sesi/empresa.png)
 First step of the process